| |

 He taught me the difference between "militate" and "mitigate".
 Doubtless

 his Italian and French were equally accomplished.
+Peter

-Fischer's magnum opus was his book Mosaic: History and Technique
+Fischer's magnum opus was his book Mosaic: History and

-(Thames & Hudson 1969), which he wrote in German but which was also
+Technique (Thames & Hudson 1969), which he wrote in German

-translated into English and Italian.
-Long out of print it is well
+but which was also translated into English and Italian.
+Long

-worth searching second-hand bookshops for a copy, not merely for
+out of print it is well worth searching for a copy, not merely

-is indeed hard to convey.
-To understand it one would have to imagine
+polychrome) magic which is indeed hard to convey.
+To understand

-old Angelo Orsoni, the owner of a Venetian company of world renown,
+of a Venetian company of world renown, sitting in his blue

-sitting in his blue boiler-suit by the window not far from his furnace,
+boiler-suit by the window not far from his furnace, having

-having a sample lump of molten glass paste brought to him, and dipping
+a sample lump of molten glass paste brought to him, and dipping

-it into a bucket of cold water before comparing it critically with
+it into a bucket of cold water before comparing it critically

-until the required shade was matched precisely."
+the process until the required shade was matched precisely".

 Peter